ErikPartridge/coniferous/README.md

 # coniferous
 Decision trees and random forests for Rust

-Presently, an experimental WIP until version 0.1 at which point the API will begin to be useable.

-Planning to implement both CART and ID3 for Decision Trees as well as RandomForests.
-Presently only supporting decision trees for classification.
+This is an exceedingly experimental package.
+Please do not use it for any sort of usage that requires stability until version 0.5.

+I will release at the following steps, each hopefully being vaguely stable once it is released.

+0.2 = CART
+0.3 = ID3
+0.4 = RandomForest
+0.5 = Stabilized all three

+Docs are available at [Docs.rs](https://docs.rs/coniferous)